blockchain-certificates-web/blockchain-certificates-web.github.io/guide/technical-faq.md

 ### Why use a blockchain instead of a PKI infrastructure?

+The decision to use a blockchain was driven by three core principles of our project:

+1. Anyone may issue and receive certificates.
+2. Identity is intended as a separate layer.
+3. Optimizing for simple primitives that enable proofs of a claim, without reliance on certificate authorities.

 A blockchain offers more than encryption.
 It is a distributed network that enables exchanging things of value peer-to-peer.
 This network can’t be easily gamed or taken down, so it offers a convenient and long-lasting solution for individuals to hold and share their official records.

-We decided to use a blockchain because of three core principles of our project:

-1. Anyone may issue and receive certificates.
-2. Identity is intended as a separate layer.
-3. Optimizing for simple primitives that enable significantly more efficient proofs of a claim, without reliance on certificate authorities.
+The blockchain also provides an independent and permanent timestamp, which is stored separately from the certificate.
+Verifying a credential requires checking that it originated from a particular Issuer while the embedded issuing key was valid.
+This requires knowledge of the timestamp beyond anything written into the credential itself.

 ### What exactly is in the Bitcoin transaction?